manuel71sj/FastAPI-template/README.md

 Generator features:
 - Pydantic V2 (Where it's possible.
 Some libs doesn't have support);
-- You can choose between GraphQL and REST api;
+- You can choose REST api;
 - Uvicorn and gunicorn;
 - Different databases support;
 - Different ORMs support;